ibadrather/Master_Project_Uni_Siegen/README.md

       rosrun map_server map_saver -f map_name

-This will save the map_name.pgm and map_name.yaml file in the current working directory of the terminal.
+This will save the map_name.pgm and map_name.yaml files in the current working directory of the terminal.

 Once you are done close the terminals.
 To view the output rtabmap database, use the following command in the terminal: